JYPIT/JYPIT.github.io/posts.md

 grouped: true
 ---

-“ The only way to learn a new programming language is by writing programs in it. ”<br> -- Dennis Ritchie --
+"The only way to learn a new programming language is by writing programs in it."<br> -- Dennis Ritchie --
 {:.note}